zpalmtree/violetminer/README.md

 ### Linux

-**It's highly recommended to use Clang to compile.
+**If you are on x86-64 (If you're not sure, you almost certainly are) It's highly recommended to use Clang to compile.
 It gets better hashrate for many people.**

 For example, I get 7300h/s with GCC, and 10200h/s with Clang on a Ryzen 1600.

+If you're on ARM however, GCC gets slightly better hashrate.

 #### Ubuntu, using Clang